openwisp/ansible-openwisp2/README.md

 Using development version
 =========================

-Following steps will help you setup and install the development version of this role.
+The following steps will help you set up and install the development version of this role.

-Create a directory for organizing your playbook and roles, in this example `openwisp-dev` is used.
+Create a directory for organizing your playbook and roles.
+In this example, `openwisp-dev` is used.
 Create a directory `roles` inside this directory.

 ```